JakobSeidl/pyneMeas/README.md

 ```

 Setting up any basic measurement requires three steps:
-1. Setting up all required instruments and configuring them
+1. Setting up all required instruments and configuring them (see A.4)
-2. Defining the sweep-array and designating which instrument should sweep a variable and which instrument(s) should just read/measure.
+2. Defining the sweep-array and designating which instrument should sweep a variable and which instrument(s)
+ should just read/measure (see A.5).
-3. Call the sweep function 'sweep()' from pyneMeas.utility using the Instrument parameters defined in 2.
+3. Call the sweep function 'sweep()' from pyneMeas.utility using the Instrument parameters defined in 2, see A.5.

 ### A.4 Initializing instruments:
 We reccommend using an IDE such as PyCharm that supports code completion.
 E.g., type 'I.'